RanRanZhou/bash-heroku-class/bash.md

 	mbp-phil:~ okcoders$ ls
 	Applications	Documents	Library		Music	Public	Desktop		Downloads	Movies		Pictures

+Sometimes it may be necessary to include the `-f` flag to force `rm` to recursively delete a directory. `-f` *forces* the directory contents to be deleted if they wouldn't otherwise be.

 Be careful with `rm`.
 The command line assumes you know what you are doing.
 It will not ask if you are sure you want to execute a command, and commands cannot be undone.
 When you remove a file or folder, it is gone.

 ## mv